Engine Horsepower Calculator

 Calculate Horsepower with the Elapsed Time Method

-The elapsed time method is a way of finding engine horsepower using the time it takes a vehicle to complete a quarter-mile or 400-meter run.
-Using the quarter-mile time and the vehicle weight it’s possible to estimate the horsepower of the vehicle.
+The elapsed time method is a way of finding engine horsepower by using the time it takes a vehicle to complete a quarter-mile or 400-meter run.
+By using the quarter-mile/400-meter time and the vehicle weight, it is possible to estimate the horsepower of the vehicle.

 Use the following horsepower formula for the elapsed time method: